nvsriram/KeeperVision/README.md

 # KeeperVision

-## Description
+## 💡Motivation

+Soccer is the most popular sport with hundreds of millions of players and fans around the world.
+Many times, a key save can be the difference between winning and losing a game.
+KeeperVision is a training tool which aims to help goalkeepers in tackling their greatest hurdle - positioning.
 Using computer vision, image processing, and machine learning, KeeperVision physically guides goalkeepers in real-time to the best position to defend against any incoming shots.

-## API Reference
+## 🌐 API Reference

 ### `api/register/<username>`